 Amid perceived power vacuum, dozens vie to be Haiti’s leader

-As the public appearances of President Jovenel Moïse fade with Haiti's deepening political turmoil, dozens of people from political parties old and new are vying to become the country's next leader as they seize on widespread discontent.
+Haiti's economy is paralyzed.
+Demonstrators fight police, block roads and loot stores several times a week.
+President Jovenel Moïse is avoiding public appearances.
+And dozens of people from political parties old and new are vying to become the country's next leader.

-They range from a wealthy businessman with no political experience who owns a chain of grocery stores to veteran opposition leaders trying to gain a stronger foothold in Haiti's politics.
+Opposition leaders range from a wealthy grocery-chain owner to a collection of veteran politicians with murky pasts, some with allegations of corruption and ties to organized crime.
+Despite unifying outrage at Moïse's political and economic mismanagement, protesters say the absence of a charismatic leader and a clear strategy is fueling chaos and the sense of an unending crisis.

-Moïse still has more than two years left in his term after taking office in February 2017 and says he will not step down, but protesters seeking his resignation vow to continue with violent demonstrations that have shuttered businesses and kept 2 million children from going to school for nearly a month.
+Moïse still has more than two years left in his term after taking office in February 2017 and says he will not step down despite violent protests that have shuttered businesses and kept 2 million children from going to school for nearly a month.
 Nearly 20 people have died and about 200 injured in protests fueled by anger over corruption, rising inflation and scarcity of basic goods including fuel.

+With Moïse unyielding, the opposition disorganized and the international community on the sidelines, Haiti likely faces months or even years of dysfunction that's deep enough to cause widespread misery and political and economic free-fall without causing a government overthrow.

 "It's a completely dysfunctional country," said Benzico Pierre with the Center for the Promotion of Democracy and Participatory Education, a Haitian think tank.
 "There's no trust in the institutions."